Introduction to JavaScript Array includes()

 - start: This is an optional parameter.
 It represents the index from where the search should start by the includes() method.
 The default value is 0 in this scenario.

-How JavaScript Array includes() Method works?
+How does JavaScript Array include() Method works?

-To see how the array.includes() function works let us take an array A.
+To see how the array.includes() function works, let us take an array A.

 var A = [ 1, 2, 3, 4, 5 ];